 2.10 If Buyer does not pay any amount when due to Seller, such unpaid amount shall bear interest from the due date until paid at the publicly announced per annum prime rate of Chase Manhattan Bank (or its successor-in-interest) in effect on the due date plus two percent (2%) (but such interest rate shall never exceed the maximum rate permitted by applicable law).
 Such interest shall not be construed as an agreement by Seller to provide Buyer extended credit.

-2.11 Unless otherwise specified in the Special Terms and Conditions of this Agreement, payment will be due on or before the 20th day of the month following the month of delivery.
+2.11 Unless otherwise specified in the Special Terms and Conditions of this Agreement, payment including, any Exchange Differential, will be due on or before the 20th day of the month following the month of delivery.
 If the payment due date should fall on a Saturday or non-Monday weekday which is a banking holiday in New York or at such other place designated by Seller for payment, payment is to be made on the preceding business day.
 If the payment due date should fall on a Sunday or Monday which is a banking holiday in New York or at such other place designated by Seller for payment, payment is to be made on the following business day.

 3. Delivery